rhaney91/aws-scaling-threat-detection-workshop/docs/04-forensic-export.md

 Reminder: We're doing this step to fully copy the snapshot into our local account, which is the information security/forensics account.

-Next, we're going to create an EC2 instance where we can mount our snapshot for investigation.
+Next, we're going to create an EC2 instance where we can mount our snapshot for forensic investigation.
 Go to the Instances menu on the left hand side and select "Launch Instance".

 ![EC2 start](./images/mod5-7.PNG)